Wish World: Broadcast

 "Wish World" was simultaneously released on BBC iPlayer at 8 a.m.
 British Summer Time (BST) in the United Kingdom and on Disney+ in the United States at 12 a.m.
 Pacific Daylight Time on 24 May 2025.
 A BBC One broadcast of the episode occurred later in the day at 7:10 p.m.
 BST.
 Disney also handled international distribution of the episode.
 It had a limited theatrical release along with the following episode at cinemas in the UK and Ireland on 31 May.

 Ratings

 The episode received overnight ratings of 1.8 million, placing it as the fifth most-watched programme the day of broadcast.
-In consolidated figures, this grew to 2.86 million.
+The episode received a total of 3.16 million consolidated viewers across 7 days, and a total of 3.80 million consolidated viewers across 28 days.

 Critical reception

 A largely positive review for GamesRadar+ from Will Salmon highlighted the episode's use of its characters, the execution of the false reality, and the social commentary of the real world communicated through the heteronormative reality.
 In a review for Engadget, Daniel Cooper brought attention to the horror in the segments in the false reality, as well as the cliffhanger involving Captain Poppy.
 Ryan Woodrow, in a review for Newsweek, emphasised the episode's use of Conrad and the false reality, the surprise returns of Rogue and the Pantheon, and the twist on the trope of protagonists breaking out of a false reality.
 Stefan Mohamed from Den of Geek highlighted the false reality's design and execution, as well as the characterization and acting performances.

 Robert Anderson from IGN criticised the episode, finding the execution of the characters weak and too reliant on fan service in the form of the Rani and Omega, which Anderson felt was unearned and made the story rely too heavily on obscure characters.
 Mohamed found fault with the return of Omega, believing that it was weak and too reliant on the series' past; he further criticised the Rani's explanation of her plan, stating that it was "not the most elegant exposition that Davies has ever written."
 Cooper disliked the return of Omega, believing the character to be too obscure and not interesting as an antagonist, while also disliking the execution of the Rani, finding her plan nonsensical.
 Salmon opined that too many plot threads were set up for "The Reality War" and that the execution of the Rani's character was too similar to another series antagonist, The Master.
 Milo negatively compared the Rani to the Master and criticised the use of Varada Sethu and the return of Omega.
 Megan Hughes praised Archie Panjabi as the Rani and the world but criticised the Rani's character and the poor use of the supporting cast, as well as the return of Omega.
 Daniel Cooper called the episode "frustrating", criticising the poor use of the supporting cast.